shahmimajid/docker-magento2/README.md

 ## Deployment

-Deployment will triggered whenever any changes on master branch.
+Deployment will be triggered whenever any changes on master branch.

+To ensure our CI able to deploy , we need to :

+   * Generate key from Wercker Environment
+   * Copy id_rsa.pub content from Wercker and put into our server in ~/.ssh/authorized_keys
+   * Ensure no firewall blocking port 22

 Variable that need to set :
    * user ( user to ssh)